Preparing for the Death of a Spouse

 - If applicable, military discharge papers and veteran’s benefit statement

-- A last will or living trust – more on this later
+- The last will or living trust – more on this later

 Social Security will pay a survivor’s benefit if your spouse met eligibility requirements.
 If you already receive retirement or disability benefits from Social Security, you do not need to apply; your payments will be automatically adjusted.